JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 Further, anything define in the `.ml` that is not declared in the `.mli` is not accessible to users.
 - It's like those types/values are `private`.
 - If there is nothing to hide, then you don't need an `.mli` file at all.
 The type of the module will be inferred.
-- All assignments come with an `.mli` file so you get used to the format, and they serve as documentation, which is always good!
+- All assignments come with an `.mli` file so you get used to the format
+   - Also the documentation specifying what a function does should go in the `.mli` file by convention
+   - We have followed that pattern for Assignment 3

 ## Building modules

-We use `dune` to build our code in this class.

-To make a library module from the `string_set.ml` file, we use this `dune`.
+Recall that `dune` files are like `Makefile`s for OCaml To make a library module from the `string_set.ml` file, we include this in the `dune` file:

 ```scheme
 ; in file `src/dune`